 Everyone wants to enjoy the holiday season to the fullest, but you don’t want a January that includes worrying about your finances.
 Luckily, there are lots of ways to celebrate in style without breaking the bank.

 Don’t decide on an arbitrary number and make that your budget.
 Go back over what you spent last year and create a true-to-life picture of your expenses.
 Factor in any changes in lifestyle in the past year, such as getting married, buying a house, the birth of a new child – in addition to impact of the pandemic on your income.
 Once you have a real view on what you will spend, you can start looking for places to curb your costs.

 Suggest doing Secret Santa with family, friends and co-workers

 Only having to buy one gift stretches your money further and eliminates a lot of the stress around holiday shopping.
-It’s especially perfect for large gatherings where you don’t want to buy for everyone but don’t want anyone to feel left out.
+It’s especially perfect for large families, where you don’t want to buy for everyone but don’t want anyone to feel left out.

 Use your phone to save money

 If you see that must-have item in a store or online, price check it on your phone to see if it’s cheaper somewhere else.
 You can also use your phone and search engines to find promo codes for many retailers.
 A lot of stores also have price-match policies that you can use.

 Homemade gifts and decorations are often the most cherished and appreciated.
 Children love arts and crafts, so making decorations not only saves money, but creates festive memories for everyone.